mit-quest/COVID19-campus-modeling/README.md

 ## Directory Overview

+- `technical_documentation.pdf`: Documentation of math definitions and derivations to build the RM and SA systems.
 - `models`: Code for the RM `person`, `trajectory`, `action`, `infection` and `prevalence` models.
 - `analyses`: Code for various RM analyses that can be performed after a scenario is run (the `analysis` computes statistics from the outcome of the `models`)
 - `scheduler`: Code that performs RM scenario runs.
 A scenario comprises various models and analyses